-We don’t have the written history to know this, but it seems likely that the earliest music was inspired by the cacophony of sounds emitted by the natural world; Birds singing, frogs croaking, streams flowing, and leaves blowing all in harmony and dissonance.
-These real-world sounds are still inspirational today, making appearances in movie scores, pop songs, and rock ballads.
+We lack the written history to confirm this, but it seems likely that the earliest music drew inspiration from the cacophony of sounds emitted by the natural world: birds singing, frogs croaking, streams flowing, and leaves blowing in harmony and dissonance.
+Today, these real-world sounds continue to inspire, appearing in movie scores, pop songs, and rock ballads.
 The world of sound design relies on this natural music.
-There are also several ways to incorporate these sounds into your own songs and mixes.
+You can also explore several ways to incorporate these sounds into your own songs and mixes.

 Listening to real-world sounds for melody and rhythm